-- Refrigerators used to store vaccines should maintain temperatures between 2° C & 8° C. (1.9°C and below is too cold & 8.1°C and above is too warm) - Freezers used to store vaccines should maintain temperatures between -15° C & -50° C.

-(-14.9°C and above is too warm)

-- DO NOT administer the vaccines if it is found that the vaccine(s) has been exposed to temperatures below 2° C or above 8° C, for the refrigerator or above -15° C for the freezer and immediately take the following actions: - Immediately store vaccines at proper temperatures. - If the storage unit temperature is currently in range, the vaccines can remain in the unit. - If the storage unit temperature is currently out of range, relocate the vaccines to the location listed on your facility's Emergency Plan.
-All vaccines exposed to out of range temperatures will be quarantined by placing vaccines in a bag marked DO NOT USE. - Immediately call the appropriate vaccine manufacturer. - Document any action taken when responding to any storage and handling issue on the bottom of the Monthly Temperature Log in the comments section.
+- Refrigerators used to store vaccines should maintain temperatures between 2° C & 8° C. (1.9°C and below is too cold & 8.1°C and above is too warm) - Freezers used to store vaccines should maintain temperatures between -15° C & -50° C. (-14.9°C and above is too warm) - DO NOT administer the vaccines if it is found that the vaccine(s) has been exposed to temperatures below 2° C or above 8° C, for the refrigerator or above -15° C for the freezer and immediately take the following actions: - Quarantine exposed vaccine by placing vaccine in a bag marked "Do Not Use". - Immediately store vaccines at proper temperatures. - If the storage unit temperature is currently in range, the vaccines can remain in the unit. - If the storage unit temperature is currently out of range, relocate the vaccines to the location listed on your facility's Emergency Plan, using your backup data logger thermometer to document vaccine temperatures. - Immediately call the Immunization Unit at 307-777-7952 for further instructions. - Document any action taken when responding to any storage and handling issue on the bottom of the Monthly Temperature Log in the comments section.